 Mentally, they will be put in situations where their concentration is tested, and asked to perform their core skills under external pressures.
 This area is probably the least coached in the game, but is where players can make the most gains.
 The players will undertake goal setting long and short term, and leave the course having discussed specific key performance indicators and goals for the forthcoming season.

 The courses will take on a unique structure, based around a pre-season camp of a professional club, culminating at the end of the week in a conditioned game that parents are invited to attend and view the improvement the players have made.

 We look to have guest coaches attending each course to offer their experiences and take training sessions.
-In previous years, we have had guest coaches Ryan Jones, Dave Lemi, Mark Regan, Freddie Burns & Josh Lewsey attend during the week to coach and offer guidance to the players.
+In previous years, we have had guest coaches Ryan Jones, Dave Lemi, Mark Regan, Freddie Burns & Josh Lewsey attend during the programme to coach and offer guidance to the players.
 They hosted question and answer sessions and talked about their many experiences from their unique rugby careers.

 We look to confirm guest coaches for each course a little nearer the time, but please see below for some of our coach profiles:

 - Played professional rugby 10 years with Bristol Rugby and captain for 4 years.

 - Captain of 2004/5 ‘Guinness Premiership Dream Team’

 - Assistant Academy Manger at Bristol Rugby RFU Academy